Customising your themes and palettes

 project_theme() +

 There are a few problems here.
-Firstly, I use a white background and you can’t see the light grey very well.
-Second, the brewer is meant to be used for discrete scale and this makes it a bit annoying to use if you work with continuous scale.
+Firstly, I use a white background and you can’t see the light gray very well.
+Second, Brewer is meant to be used for discrete scales, and this makes it a bit annoying to use if you work with a continuous scale.
 Now enter the colorspace to save the day!

 cars$speed2 <- factor(cut(cars[, "speed"], 3))